 I currently live in Canberra, Australia.

-I have a doctorate in English and another in History and an MA in Medieval Studies and have six novels published.
+I have a doctorate in English and another in History and an MA in Medieval Studies and have six novels published and am a member of Book View Café.
 While I like to claim that the second doctorate is purely for cosmetic purposes (so that people can make puns about my name, for instance, which they do, since I am now Dr Dr GP and a Dr Who fan which makes me the Three Doctors and explains much) it’s actually a change in career.
 While I’m still a practising historian, the writing and editing and the teaching of writing and its various tools are the centre of my life.
+The centre of my research is how different aspects of culture change the stories we tell.